"Although the world is full of suffering, it is full also of the overcoming of it."

 I have obtained 21 continuing education units (CEUs) required for supervising ASW, AMFT, and APCC associates through the California Board of Behavioral Sciences (BBS).
 In keeping with the BBS regulations, I take the required six CEUs each renewal period and am able to provide proof of certifications upon request.

-For trauma specializations, click here; for modality specializations, click here.
+- For modality specializations: click here.

 Supervision is an honor and an art form.